MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-online-course.md

 You can download and set up a self-study kit, which consists of the presentation content and five hands-on labs.
 For more information, watch the [Self-study Kit](https://www.youtube.com/watch?v=TODO) video.

-To complete the labs, you will need a Windows PC (Windows 7, or later) and the following software installed:
+To complete the labs, you'll need a Windows PC (Windows 7, or later) and the following software installed:

 - The latest version of [Power BI Desktop](../../desktop-get-the-desktop.md).
 - Visual Studio 2015, or later.
+We recommend [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 You can use **Community** edition, which is free and suited for learning scenarios.
 It must have the **ASP.NET and web development** workload installed.
 - A web browser [supported by Power BI](../../power-bi-browsers.md).
 We recommend Microsoft Edge.

 Follow these steps to get set up: